whitedark9/medical-notes/src/pages/bloc/paediatry/theory/neonatology/essential-newborn-care.md

 1. Deliver the baby on a clean surface
 1. Dry the baby immediately
 1. Wrap the baby with clean dry cloth
-1. Keep the baby close to the omther to stimulate early breastfeeding
+1. Keep the baby close to the mother to stimulate early breastfeeding
 1. Postphone bathing for about 6 hours

 #### After Delivery